Rabadash8820/GravityCopter/README.md

 # Gravity Copter

-A Flabby Bird clone built with Unity, where players navigate by changing the direction of gravity.
+A <cite>Flappy Bird</cite> clone built with Unity, where players navigate by changing the direction of gravity.

 ## Controls